-Zaid Shilam reports that once when he was in Kufa in presence of Imam Sadiq (a.s.), when a poet by the name of Jafar Bin Iffan came to see the Imam (a.s.).
-After a brief conversation, the Imam (a.s.) requested Bin Iffan to recite elegies on Imam Husayn (a.s.).
+Zaid Shilam reports that once when he was in Kufa in presence of Imam Sadiq (A.S), a poet by the name of Jafar Bin Iffan came to see the Imam.
+After a brief conversation, the Imam requested Bin Iffan to recite elegies on Imam Husain (A.S).
 Bin Iffan complied.
-The effect of these elegies was such that the Imam (a.s.) began to weep and then he thanked Bin Iffan saying, "Do not think that only this gathering here is listening to your elegies.
+The effect of these elegies were such that the Imam (A.S) began to weep and then he thanked Bin Iffan saying, "Do not think that only this gathering here is listening to your elegies?
 As a matter of fact, Allah's angles are present here and are mourning with us.
 May Allah bless you for your elegies.
 Allah will reward you with Paradise for composing these verses".

-The Imam once asked Abdullah Bin Fazl: "Do you ever organize gatherings and recall events that are based on the martyrdom of Imam Husayn (a.s.)?"
+The Imam once asked Abdullah Bin Fazl: "Do you everorganize gatherings and recall events that are based on the martyrdom of Imam Husain (A.S)?"

 Bin Fazl replied that, indeed, he did.

-Imam observed "I very much approve of such Majalis."
+Imam observed "I very much approve of such Majlises"

-According to Maulana Ali Naqi, lexically 'MAJLIS' means any session but the Imam (a.s.) used it as proper noun to mean exclusively those gatherings for the remembrance of the martyrs of Karbala.

-2. He stressed on the importance of visiting the grave-site of Imam Husayn in Karbala.
-He is the only Imam, after Imam

-Zainul Abideen (a.s.), to have had an opportunity of visiting the grave-site of Imam Husayn (a.s.) in Karbala.
-As a matter of fact, he was able to visit Karbala on more than one occasion.
-His first chance came when Saffah, the first Caliph from the House of Abbas invited the Imam (a.s.) to Kufa.
-The Imam (a.s.) broke his journey at Quria Ghazaria where he took a bath in the River Euphrates (The "FURAT") and then walked to the gravesite of Imam Husayn (a.s.), and recited the salutation which is famous by the name "ZIYARAT WARITH" which now the believers recite at least every week on Thursday night.
+According to Maulana Ali Naqi lexically 'MAJLIS' means any session but the Imam (A.S.) used it as proper noun to mean exclusively those gatherings for the remembrance of the martyrs of Kerbala. ii).
+He stressed on the importance of visiting the grave-site of Imam Husain in Kerbala.
+He is the only Imam after ImamZainul Abideen (A.S) - to have had an opportunity of visiting the gravesite of Imam Husain (A.S) in Kerbala.
+As a matter of fact, he was able to visit Kerbala on more than one occasion.
+His first chance came when Saffah, the first Caliph from the House of Abbass invited the Imam to Kufa.
+The Imam (A.S) broke his journey at Quria Ghazaria where he took a bath in the River Euphrates (The "FOORAT") and then walked to the gravesite of Imam Husain (A.S) and recited the salutation which is famous by the name "ZIYARAT WARTTH" which now the believers recite at least every week on Thursday night.

-After this occasion, every time the Imam (a.s.) was called to Iraq, he would make a point to visit the grave site of Imam Husayn (a.s.).
+After this occasion, every time the Imam (A.S) was called to Iraq, he would make a point to visit the grave site of Imam Husain (A.S).

-He also encouraged people to visit the shrine of Imam Husayn (a.s.), by stressing the great importance of such visits.
-To give you an idea of this fact, we shall narrate one of the traditions from Imam Sadiq (a.s.) regarding the importance of visiting the shrines of the martyrs of Karbala.
+He also encouraged people to visit the shrine of Imam Husain (A. S), by stressing the great importance of such visits.
+To give you an idea of this fact, we shall narrate one of the traditions from Imam Sadiq (A.S) regarding the importance of visiting the shrines of the martyrs of Kerbala.